SP24-212/Edstem-Tracker/README.md

 This project uses a modified version of edapi called [edapiwl](docs/api_doc.md)(wl: with lessons).
 We Use this API to collect data from the user and we then store the data in various data structures.

+This project is [published](https://pypi.org/project/edstem-assignment-tracker/) and available for download via `pip`.

 For this project we use three data structures:
 * Splay Tree
 * Binary Heap